evanthegrayt/cdc/README.md

 ### Only recognize actual repositories
 You can set `CDC_REPOS_ONLY` in `~/.cdcrc` to make `cdc` only recognize repositories as directories.
-This is **disable by default**.
+This is **disabled by default**.
 You can also set an array of files and directories that mark what you consider a repository.

 ```sh